FAQs - Frequently Asked Questions

 Early Enrollment/Registration Dates:

-Check the Enrollment Bulletin for Early Enrollment/Registration, Open Registration, and Late Registration dates:
+Check the Enrollment Bulletin for dates for Early Enrollment/Registration, Open Registration, and Late Registration:

 When is my Enrollment Appointment?

-The date and time at which you can access the online registration system and begin enrolling in classes is referred to as your Enrollment Appointment.
+The date and time at which you can begin enrolling in classes via Onestart is referred to as your Enrollment Appointment.
 You won't be able to enroll in classes before the time set for your enrollment appointment.

 You do not have register at this precise time, but you should register as close to this time as possible to ensure the best selection of courses.
 You may access the system anytime after this date and time.